tempesta-tech/tempesta/README.md

 server_connect_retries <N>;
 ```
 If this directive is not defined, then the number of re-connect attempts
 defaults to 10.
-A value of zero specified for `N` means unlimited number
+The value of zero specified for `N` means unlimited number
 of attempts.

 This is an important directive which controls how Tempesta deals with